saktx/DeepDetect/README.md

 # DeepDetect: Learning All-in-One Dense Keypoints

 This repository contains the code used in the paper: **DeepDetect: Learning All-in-One Dense Keypoints** — DeepDetect is an intelligent, adaptable, all-in-one, dense keypoint detector that uses deep learning to learn the strengths of 7 strong keypoint detectors (SIFT, ORB, BRISK, FAST, AGAST, Harris Corner Detector, and Shi-Tomasi Corners) and 2 well-known edge detectors (Canny and Sobel).
 It provides highly dense and semantically meaningful keypoints, demonstrating robustness to poor visibility and brightness, low contrast, and complex scenes, without requiring manual tuning.
+It also outperforms classical detectors in dense 3D reconstruction (providing up to 842,045 voxels), even when their extremely low thresholds are used.

 For clarity and reproducibility, the **Image Matching** and **3D Reconstruction** pipelines are presented step-by-step through Jupyter notebooks.